-Importantly, all elements of the proposed method are easy to apply, and require no convoluted formulae or sophisticated calculations.
-The method requires identifying three elements: control over a media outlet, the value of the business’ holdings in commercial firms and the share of ownership of these firms.
+Importantly, all the elements of the proposed method are easy to apply, and require no convoluted formulae or sophisticated calculations.
+The method requires the identification of three elements: control over a media outlet, the value of the business’s holdings in commercial firms, and the share of ownership of these firms.
 All three are easily quantifiable based on data that are readily available.
 With respect to control, the definition of control adopted by the Bank Holding Act may be used: possession or control of over 25% of a class of voting securities automatically classifies the owner of the securities as a controller.
 Control of less than 5% of the voting rights determines categorically that the owner does not control the firm.
 The determination of whether voting rights of between 5% and 25% meets the legal definition of control depends on a substantive test of whether the owner can effectively control the election of a majority of the directors (Bank Holding Act, 1956).

 Once control over the media outlet has been established, the only data required are the value of the big business’ holdings in other commercial firms, and the share of each firm owned by the business.
 These are either publicly available (when the ownership in question is ownership of publicly-traded companies), or easily verifiable.
 The index is thus based exclusively on data that regulators can obtain quickly and inexpensively.
 Another advantage associated with the index, closely related to the previous one, is that the outcome of its application is easily predictable, thereby providing certainty to the market.
-A business that intends to acquire a media outlet can know with certainty whether the deal is likely to survive scrutiny or not.
+A business that intends to acquire a media outlet can know with certainty whether the transaction is likely to survive scrutiny or not.

 The index is not yet fully developed, and still requires calibration.
 Specifically, it may need to be adjusted to fit specific industries or to address other considerations.
-For example, some sectors, such as energy, telecom and real estate are more heavily regulated than others.
+For example, some sectors, such as energy, telecom, and real estate are more heavily regulated than others.
 This may potentially make political gratitude (or fear) more valuable to an owner of firms in these industries than to owners of firms in other industries.
-Thus, the risk that the controller of a media outlet will find a quid pro quo—explicit or implicit—of the kind envisaged here beneficial may be greater in such industries.
-The BMII threshold triggering an objection to acquisition of control (or a prohibition on such an acquisition) may therefore be set lower for investors in such industries or sectors.
-Conversely, if there are industries that are less sensitive to regulation, BMII thresholds triggering a prohibition on acquisition of control of a media outlet may be set at higher levels.
+Thus, the risk that the owner of a media outlet will find a quid pro quo – explicit or implicit – of the kind envisaged here beneficial may be greater in such industries.
+The BMII threshold triggering an objection to the acquisition of control (or the prohibition of such an acquisition) may therefore be set lower for investors in such industries or sectors.
+Conversely, if there are industries that are less sensitive to regulation, BMII thresholds triggering a prohibition of the acquisition of control of a media outlet may be set at higher levels.